jameslvdb/jameslvdb.github.io/chkstong_yibbibi.md

 [Chkstong Yibbibi](http://faculty.cs.tamu.edu/caverlee/imgs/korean_style.jpg)
 The Wise?

 I thought not.
 It’s not a story the Jedi would tell you.
-It’s a Qksame Bapibko legend.
-Darth Chkstong Yibbibi was a Dark Lord of the Qksame Bapibko, so powerful and so wise he could use the Force to influence the midichlorians to create life…
+It’s a Sith legend.
+Darth [Chkstong Yibbibi](http://people.tamu.edu/~bradenbird) was a Dark Lord of the Sith, so powerful and so wise he could use the Force to influence the midichlorians to create life…

 He had such a knowledge of the dark side that he could even keep the ones he cared about from dying.
 The dark side of the Force is a pathway to many